2020-21 AP Course Audit: What You’ll Need to Do

-- A subject-specific AP Course Audit Form
+- A subject-specific AP Course Audit form

-Getting to Know the Course and Exam
+Getting to Know the AP Computer Science Principles Course

 The key document for each AP course is the course and exam description.
-Start by reviewing it to understand the objectives and expectations of the AP course and exam.
+Start by reviewing it to understand the objectives and expectations of the course and exam.

 Your course must fulfill these requirements, and your syllabus should make it clear how the requirements will be addressed.